stackbit-projects/incredible-oak-24c82/content/pages/index.md

       background_image_size: auto
       background_image_repeat: repeat
       background_image: /images/wallpapersden.com_purple-city_1336x768.jpg
+    subtitle: >-
-    subtitle: 'Here is our offical website page, where you can read about our server '
+      Here is our offical website page, where you can read about our server and learn more.
+So warm welcome to our
   - type: features_section
     title: Our Features
     features: